zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     az webapp list -g <your-resource-group-name> --output table
     ```

-    > **NOTE**: If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account list --output table` at the Azure Cloud Shell prompt to output a list of your subscriptions, then copy the Subscription Id of the account you are using for this lab, and then run `az account set -s <your-subscription-id>` to set the appropriate account for the Azure CLI commands.
+    > **Note**: If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account list --output table` at the Azure Cloud Shell prompt to output a list of your subscriptions, then copy the Subscription Id of the account you are using for this lab, and then run `az account set -s <your-subscription-id>` to set the appropriate account for the Azure CLI commands.

 5. In the output, you will copy two values for use in the next step.
-Copy the **DefaultHostName** value for for the your API App (the resource name will start with contosoins**api**) and also copy the Web App name value.
+Copy the **DefaultHostName** value for the your API App (the resource name will start with contosoins**api**) and also copy the Web App name value.

     ![The Function App Name value is highlighted in the output of the command above.](media/azure-cloud-shell-az-webapp-list.png "Azure Cloud Shell")